In this grilled halibut recipe, a soy sauce and jalapenos marinade adds an interesting layer of bold flavors to the halibut’s sweet, mild taste.

 - 4 (6 oz) halibut steaks, skin on

 - ½ teaspoon kosher salt

 - 1 small jalapeño pepper, seeded and thinly sliced

 - Heat grill to medium-high.

-- In a small bowl, combine the olive oil and 1 tablespoon soy sauce.
+- In a small bowl, combine the avocado oil and 1 tablespoon soy sauce.
 Brush the fish with the mixture and season with salt and pepper.

 - Oil the grill.
 Grill the fish until opaque throughout, about 5 minutes per side.

-- Spoon the sauce over the fish and serve.
+- Spoon the sauce over the grilled halibut and serve.